Minipoloalex/feup-cpd/README.md

 - [`server/Server`](src/main/pt/up/fe/cpd2324/server/Server.java): Main class that starts the server and listens for connections on a certain port.
 It's responsible for creating threads to manage the queues and games, as well as handling connections from clients.
 It also creates a thread to ping players to check if they are still connected.

 - [`server/ClientAuthenticator`](src/main/pt/up/fe/cpd2324/server/ClientAuthenticator.java): created by the `Server` for each client.
 It is responsible for authenticating clients.
+Furthermore, it deals with reconnecting clients that were "unexpectedly" disconnected.
+To do this, it checks if there is a username as an argument of the program and if the correct token for that user is in the file system.
+Reconnects are only allowed when the client crashes (e.g. CTRL+C), not when exiting through the menu.

 - [`server/Database`](src/main/pt/up/fe/cpd2324/server/Database.java): Simulates a database, handles storing players and their information.